danielefrisanco/ptctest/README.md

 #Assumptions
 No Database
 initialize with hash
-I assume the offers are always buy one get another with a certain discount On the same product you can get a single offer, and on a discounted product you cannot get an offer
+I assume the offers are always buy one get another half price On the same product you can get a single offer, and on a discounted product you cannot get an offer